 Fatty liver develops when the body creates too much fat or cannot metabolize fat fast enough.
 The excess fat is stored in liver cells where it accumulates to form fatty liver disease.
-Eating a high-fat diet may not directly result in fatty liver, but it can contribute to it.
+Eating a high-fat, high-sugar diet may not directly result in fatty liver, but it can contribute to it.

 Besides alcoholism, other common causes of fatty liver include: